agendaopensource/agendaopensource.github.io/README.md

 Feel free to contribute by suggesting [new events](https://github.com/agendaopensource/agendaopensource.github.io/issues/new?template=event.md&title=New%20event&labels=event) or by fixing any [open issues](https://github.com/agendaopensource/agendaopensource.github.io/issues/) .
 Don't forget to follow our [code of condutct](https://github.com/agendaopensource/agendaopensource.github.io/blob/master/CODE_OF_CONDUCT.md)!

+- Fork the project
+- Create a descriptively named feature branch
+- Add your feature
+- Submit a pull request

 # Run this project locally

 To make it easier to test, open console and run the following command: